smallhadroncollider/taskell/roadmap.md

 - Very long words should get hyphenated
 - Help modal needs to wrap and scroll
 - No obvious way to know if there are more items in a list off-screen
+- Task description not visible on shorter screens - needs to have visibility if not scrolling through sub-tasks
 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost
 - Caching doesn't clear properly when using `o` and `O`